 2013 – Midfielder Jay Spearing joined Bolton Wanderers, having spent a successful season on loan with the Trotters.
 He had graduated to Melwood in the summer of 2007 after captaining the reds as they retained the FA Youth Cup that May.
 He made 55 senior reds appearances without finding the back of the net.

-2018 – Danny Ings joined Southampton on loan for the season, making the move permanent for an initial £18m fee last month.
+2018 – Danny Ings joined Southampton on loan for the season, making the move permanent for an initial £18m fee in July 2019.
 He had only struck four times in 25 games since signing from Burnley in July 2015 as he suffered two serious injuries.

 2005 - Rafael Benítez backed Michael Shields, ahead of our game against CSKA Sofia in Bulgaria, saying, “We support Michael Shields’ family and we also support the family of Martin Georgiev.
 It is up to the court to decide what to do with Michael, but we hope to see him back in England soon.”
 He was eventually pardoned and released in September 2009.